oronac/LegalLinks/README.md

 ```

 which you can then share with your friends – preferrably made more sharing friendly with the URL shortener of your choice.

+Known Limitation: As GET requests have a maximum length, only about 40 links can be displayed at once.
+More links will cause a server error.